DUNE/ND_Production/run-genie/README_main.md

 N.B.

 At the moment of writing (June '25), we have no default geometry for SAND, hence there is no default maxpath file.
-GENIE works even without maxpath file, but if you want to use it, you have to generate it during the execution.
-You can do this by adding the following few lines in `run.sh` (changing properly the paths):
+GENIE works even without maxpath file, but if you want to use it, you can generate it during the execution.
+You can do this by adding at line 19 the following few lines in `run.sh` (changing properly the paths):

 ```
 if [ ! -f "$maxPathFile" ]; then